Your first EURES job for a young person

 What do I do next?

-If you have any questions about Your first EURES job support, you may contact your nearest TE Office or send an e-mail to: yfej(a)te-toimisto.fi
+If you have any questions, please contact your closest TE-office or send an e-mail to: yfej(a)te-toimisto.fi